Gluten Free Cream Puffs

 Perfect Gluten Free Cream Puffs

 I’ve fallen in love with Gluten-free Pate a Choux.
 One dough recipe, so many possibilities!
 Also, making choux pastry is also way easier than you’d think.
-Once you master it, finding new ways to use it becomes a little addictive.
+Once you master it, you’ll be looking for lots of new ways to use it.

+• Luscious filling.
 Cream puffs are made by filling classic French pastry shells, or pâte à choux, with whipped cream or Pastry Cream.
-Pastry cream, a.k.a. crème pâtissière, is a type of vanilla custard that’s made from sugar and eggs and thickened with starch (in this case cornstarch).
+Pastry cream, a.k.a. crème pâtissière, is a type of vanilla custard that’s made from sugar and eggs and thickened with starch (in this case, cornstarch, meaning it’s naturally gluten free).

 What You’ll Need